-Welcome to the only webpage on the Internet which shows a complete timetable of every bus from Chiayi to Alishan, Taiwan’s most famous mountain resort!
-I’ve also written the only English guide to booking Alishan bus tickets online – a must if you want guaranteed seats!
+Welcome to the only webpage on the Internet which shows a complete and current timetable for every bus from Chiayi to Alishan, Taiwan’s most famous mountain resort!

 In my older guide to getting to Alishan, I realize the various options and details can be overwhelming.
 If all you want is the bus times from Chiayi to Alishan (or Alishan back to Chiayi), you’ll find both schedules below.